-The Carmacks Development Corporation (CDC) is the business arm of the Little Salmon Carmacks First Nation operating within the traditional territory of LSCFN and beyond.
+The Carmacks Development Corporation (CDC) is the business arm of the Little Salmon Carmacks First Nation (LSCFN, the sole Shareholder).
+CDC operates throughout the traditional territory of LSCFN and has developed a number of exciting partnerships.
+CDC owns and manages commercial, industrial and residential properties in Carmacks and Whitehorse, Yukon.

 Ron has over 25 years providing management, business development, training and mentoring services, predominantly to Indigenous organizations in Yukon, NT, and Northern British Columbia.